 Type Size and Text Length Matters

 People don’t want to squint to read the text!
 Use nice large text in short paragraphs.
-Short paragraphs with no more than 300 words is best for SEO.
-Yoast SEO premium will guide you along the way for this one.
+Short paragraphs with no more than 300 words are best for SEO.
+Yoast SEO Premium will guide you along the way for this one.

 Graphics Make A Difference

-Finally if a blog post has just links out to everywhere, why bother reading that blog?
+Finally, if a blog post has just been linked out everywhere, why bother reading that blog?
 You can just read the ones that they link out to.
 A few links out are fine and sometimes necessary for citations.
 It shows where you generated your info from.
-It gives you authority to show what you know!
+It gives you the authority to show what you know!

 Be sure to use internal links too on your posts.
-These are very important for your blogs structure and SEO efforts.
+Not only are these important for orphaned content but they are very important for your blog’s structure.
 It can help readers to learn more.

 Sharing Your Blog Today

-I do like to be able to share great content that I find on blogs through various social networks so the blog should have ways in which to share it.
+I do like to be able to share great content that I find on blogs through various social networks so the posts should have ways in which to share it.
 Sharing is caring!